LessThanThreeLabs/agles/ci/documentation/source/index.rst

 The dictionary form is as follows:

 | script name:
-|	    path: relative path at which to run the command  # This is optional and defaults to the repository root
+|	    path: relative path at which to run the command.
+This is optional and defaults to the repository root
-|	    script: a string or array of commands to run  # This is optional and defaults to the name
+|	    script: a string or array of commands to run.
+This is optional and defaults to the name

 The string form is just the name of the command to be run, which uses the default values for the dictionary form above.